Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Some ways you can teach about St. Patrick’s Day and Irish culture in the month of March are:

-1- Reading and a small project on St. Patrick’s Day history and the marketing of St. Patrick’s Day in history.
+Teach about the marketing of St. Patrick’s Day in history.
 If you teach culinary arts, business, or family consumer science this is a great way to incorporate the marketing aspect of a major holiday as well as the history of the foods.
 Students are interested to learn about how the holiday arrived in the US and how businesses such as McDonald’s with the Shamrock Shake have monetized.

 Check out our History of St. Patrick’s Day and Marketing Worksheet and Project!